 The following article is a guest post by David Galic and our friends over at ShiftPlanning.

 The truth is that the quality of your staff and service is just as important as the quality of your grub.
 And in order for your staff to perform at their best, they need to be both happy and motivated.
+To be a successful restaurant, it’s critical to keep employees happy.
 Furthermore, your customers are more likely to notice that your staff is not satisfied than they are likely to notice that your chef might be having a bad day.

 That’s why it’s important to keep your employees highly motivated and excited about coming in to work every day.
 Here are six quick tips that can help you to boost employee morale and get the most out of a satisfied and happy staff.

 Let your staff know that you appreciate them.
 One of the simplest ways of doing this is by running an “Employee of the Month” program.
 Make these types of accomplishments public for the entire restaurant to see, and make sure to give some type of visual accolade, like a picture on a wall or trophy, to signify the achievement.
 Just as important, make sure to discuss what led to this achievement as a team so that they can model this behavior and improve the level of service across the staff.

 You can even offer incentives for your employees in order to motivate them strive to earn the title.
 And they don’t have to be monetary necessarily.
 For example, you can give your Employee of the Month a paid day off or half days with full pay.